JuliaHPC/juliacon24-hpcworkshop/README.md

 1. Go to https://iris.nersc.gov/train
 2. Fill out the application form with your details and **use the training code that you've received by email**.
 3. Iris will display your training account's login credials **only once**. **Take a screenshot of your login credials**, you will not be able to change or recover these after you close this tab!
 4. You can already start experimenting once your account has been approved.
-Your training account will be availabe until July 14th.
+Your training account will be availabe until July 14th (end of JuliaCon).
 Accounts get deleted afterwards, so remember to **backup your data** before July 14th.

 If you are facing any issues, please reach out to Carsten Bauer (crstnbr@gmail.com).